se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     decimals: 3
 });
 ```
-On the other hand, using Angular, your code would look something like this:
+On the other hand, using versions of Angular 2 and above, your code would look something like this:

 ```
 <input numerictextbox k-min="-10" k-max="100" k-step="0.75"